enricd/eae_ipld_project/README.md

 ## 5. Submit the Project

-The submission deadline for the project is the **8th of January 2024 at 23:59h**.
+The submission deadline for the project is the **2nd of March 2025 at 23:59h**.
 You can either submit the link of your public GitHub repository and the link of your deployed web application in a message of the Online Classroom Assignment of the Final Project.
 If you only completed the Notebooks you can also send the link to your GitHub repository with them completed or submit a zip file with them.

 We can solve any question and go through some of the initial configurations of the project in the following classes, or you can ask in the Online Classroom Forum of the subject or by email to the subject instructor.